 Trends in the United States for Counseling Keywords

-As an SEO Consultant, I get to spend a lot of time doing keyword research for therapists around the country.
-Anytime I have a new client, I do at least a quick glance at the keyword data for their area.
-For my client’s who have keyword research as part of their monthly SEO service package, I get to go a little more in depth looking at which counseling keywords are most common and easiest to rank for in their local area.
+As an SEO Consultant, I get to spend a lot of time doing keyword research for therapists around the world (primarily the US, Canada & UK).
+I personally use several different keyword research tools, including at least one (from time to time I’ll subscribe to a second for awhile) paid keyword research tool.
+Using these tools, I look at which counseling keywords are most common and easiest to rank for in my client’s local area.

-Every area of the country is a little bit different, and it’s important to target the search phrases most likely to be used by ideal clients in your particular area.
+Every geographic area is a little bit different, and it’s important to target the search phrases most likely to be used by ideal clients in your particular area.
 However, there are some general trends I’ve noticed as to which counseling related search terms usually have the highest search volume.
 Thus…I thought it might be fun to share some information with you about those numbers.

 Above is the number of searches per month in the United States for more general counseling or mental health related keywords.
 Again, keep in mind this varies greatly by region even within the United States.
 But, according to this data (and it has remained fairly consistent across my keyword research tools & at different points I’ve looked), therapy is searched for slightly more often than counseling, but psychologist is actually searched for more frequently than therapist or counselor.

 Search Volume isn’t all that matters when choosing even your general keywords to target on a private practice website.